-The fifth and final section is called ‘Uninstaller‘ because — faux shock — it assists you in removing packages.
-The packages listed are fairly comprehensive and include apps and core system components.
+The fifth and final section is called ‘Uninstaller‘ because — faux shock — it assists you in uninstalling packages.
+The apps it lists are fairly comprehensive and does include core system components.

 The search box lets you filter down to specific installed packages, apps and libraries.